 Meanwhile, across town, the crumbling of the newspaper industry crushes Rick Redfern's hope of continuing employment.
 After 35 years at the Washington Post, he is ejected into the blogosphere, where his prose now battles it out with that of 118,6783,465 rivals, including Roland Hedley, who takes the art of Twittering to a new self-reverential low.

 Truly, everyone in Doonesburyland is struggling to adapt.
 While white Washington insiders scramble to acquire some African-American friends, and Clinton-era Dems are forced to attend the president-elect's "No Drama School", Jimmy Thudpucker once again re-boots his career -- this time as a cell phone ring-tone artist.
 No one ever said change was pretty.

-In this volume, the third in a trilogy on American soldiers in Iraq, B.D. comes to the aid of one of his men, SPC Leo Deluca (a.k.a.
+In this volume, the third in the Wounded Warrior series, B.D. comes to the aid of one of his men, SPC Leo Deluca (a.k.a.
 "Toggle"), a young Humvee driver and headbanger whose love of ear-bleed battle music had sonically distracted him enough to get his vehicle blown up by a VBIED.
 Missing an eye and suffering from aphasia, Toggle fights to recover from traumatic brain injury (TBI), a journey of recovery that brings out the best in B.D., his former commander.

 As this engaging story unfolds, Toggle's tattooed metalhead mom has misgivings about his improbable Facebook romance with an MIT techie named Alex Doonesbury, but love blooms.
 Soon after, Toggle finds himself drawn toward a career in the recording industry, undaunted by the limitations of the New Normal that now defines his life.